how to find the zero of a function

 A polynomial is a special kind of mathematical expression that looks like this:

-If a n a_n is not equal to zero, then we say that the polynomial has degree n n .
-According to the fundamental theorem of algebra any polynomial with degree n n has n n complex roots, counted with multiplicity.
+If is not equal to zero, then we say that the polynomial has degree .
+According to the fundamental theorem of algebra any polynomial with degree has complex roots, counted with multiplicity.

 The formula for the roots of a cubic polynomial (a polynomial with degree three) is a bit more complicated while the formula for the roots of a quartic polynomial (a polynomial with degree four) would fill two blackboards!